sass/sass/doc-src/SASS_CHANGELOG.md

 * Prevent multiline CSS selectors from getting cut off in certain rare cases.

+* Improve the parsing of mixin argument lists.
+  This mostly means that error messages will be clearer.

 ### `@import` in Sass

 The Sass `@import` statement now allows non-CSS files to be specified with quotes,